flakjakk/my-project/docs/paddock.md

 I ran ahead of it about 100m or so and waited for it to catch up, expecting it to trundle along at a reasonable pace but I didn't reckon on the effect gravity would have on a free-wheeling bogey on rails!
 I watched it's approach but soon realised that it was belting along at a rapid rate, and picking up speed as it went!

 I knew that it would break my leg or something if I stood in front of it and tried to stop it so I figured I would stand next to the tracks and try to derail it as it went past.
-This was a simple maneuvre to execute and I pulled it off (pun intended!(), but the bogey went one way and I the other, right into the thick grass next to the tracks.
+This was a simple maneuvre to execute and I pulled it off (pun intended!, but the bogey went one way and I the other, right into the thick grass next to the tracks.
 Bar some scratches and scrapes I was alright.
-I retreived the bogey from the track side and took it the rest of the way to Chiltley
+I retrieved the bogey from the track side and took it the rest of the way to Chiltley

 Here's a pic of the track near where I managed to derail the bogey (taken in December 2015):